NicklasVraa/LiX/readme.md

 # LaTeX Class Abstractions
 This will eventually be a collection of classes, which simplify the user's interaction with the basic LaTeX-classes.
 For now, only the `article`-class has been abstracted.
+The abstraction on the `report` class is a work-in-progress.

+---
 ## The `Paper` LaTeX Class
 This is a showcase of the LaTeX document-class called `paper`, which abstracts `article` for academic writing.
 It implements custom commands and environments, which allow a higher level of abstraction, to speed up writing.